Security Details

 • backup data sent directly to user’s remote storage

-• use of untrusted remote storage with client-side encryption and private keys
+• use untrusted remote storage with client-side encryption and private keys

 • authentication of restored data